kyma-project/istio/docs/user/tutorials/01-10-external-authorization-provider.md

     EOF
     ```

-2. Additionally, you have to create an AuthorizationPolicy CR with CUSTOM action and oauth2-proxy provider:
+2. Create an AuthorizationPolicy CR with the `CUSTOM` action and the `oauth2-proxy` provider:
     ```
     cat <<EOF | kubectl apply -f -
     apiVersion: security.istio.io/v1